mmark-md/mmark/README.md

 <p><em>(</em>foo<em>)</em></p>
 ```

 Well, why not?
-Without remembering those 17 ad-hoc rules, there going to be
+Without remembering those 17 ad-hoc rules, there are going to
-a lot of tricky cases when the user won't be able to tell how markdown will
+be a lot of tricky cases when the user won't be able to tell how markdown
-be parsed.
+will be parsed.

 I decided to make parsing of emphasis, strong emphasis, and similar
 constructs like strikethrough, subscript, and superscript more symmetric and